 How Do You Create a Notice To Comply in Four Easy Steps?

 Long-term guests, property damage, disturbance complaints, and violations of the rules and regulations are a few types of non-compliance.
 Any of these can be the reason to receive a notice to comply.
 But for major violations, such as doing illegal activities and breaching rental contracts, lessors can use an eviction notice to warn tenants about those offences.
 Either way, it is important to always adhere to the agreement to avoid disputes related to leasing.
 Here are tips to help you make compliance notices in MS Word and PDF file formats.

 1. Talk with the Tenant Before Sending a Notice

 Solving problems with a good tenant is worth it.
 If they have violated any rental policy, try to talk with them.
 Hearing them out helps in providing a solution to the problem.
 This way, both parties can converse to meet each other halfway.
 They can even agree not to penalize the breach.
 However, if the problem heightens, the lessor should send a notice to comply right away.
 Hence, the landlord should be familiar with the state laws of making and delivering a compliance notice because it varies per location.
 The statement should follow the state’s compliance requirements.

 2. Provide the Lease and Tenant Information

-The proper compliance notice contains the following: (1) landlord and tenant details; (2) original lease date; (3) notice period; (4) full violation description; (5) methods to fix the breach; (6) landlord’s/agent’s signature; and (7) certificate of service.
-These details make the notice complete, enough to make the recipient understand what it is about.
-Afterward, the notice can be hand-delivered or sent as a certified letter through the United States Postal Service (USPS) with a return receipt.
+The proper compliance notice contains the following: (1) Landlord and tenant details; (2) original lease date; (3) notice period; (4) full violation description; (5) methods to fix the breach; (6) landlord’s/agent’s signature; and (7) certificate of service.
+These details make the notice complete, enough to make the recipient understand it.
+Afterwards, the notice can be hand-delivered or sent as a certified letter through the United States Postal Service (USPS) with a return receipt.
 This ensures the notice to comply will reach the recipient.

 3. Be Particular with the Type of Violation